VincentSchmid/cv/README.md

 Github Actions
 --------------

-This repository will automatically build the pdfs in english and german and create a release, it will keep the 5 most current releases.
+This repository will automatically build the pdfs in english and german and create a release, it will keep the 5 most recent releases.
 It will also upload the pdfs to a server to host the cvs online as a direct download.